jongunnar0210/neck-care/README.md

 ## Getting Started

 This is a typical NextJS web application.
-It uses the App Router as opposed to the older Page Router.
+It uses Typescript and the App Router as opposed to the older Page Router.
 It's styled with SCSS.

 First, run the development server: